deckhouse/deckhouse/modules/021-cni-cilium/docs/README.md

       * 7 (needs new kernel from [repository](http://elrepo.org))
       * 8 (needs new kernel from [repository](http://elrepo.org))

+## Note on `Service` with `NodePort` type and `LoadBalancer`
+The module allows [selection of operation mode](./configuration.html#parameters-bpflbmode), which affects the behavior of `Service` with `NodePort` or `LoadBalancer` type:
+* `SNAT` - traffic from the client to the pod (and back) passes through NAT, and accordingly the sender's address is lost.
+* `DSR` - traffic from the client to the pod passes with the sender's address preserved, and back - according to the routing rules (bypassing the balancer).
+This mode saves network traffic and reduces delays, but only works for TCP traffic.
+* `Hybrid` - TCP traffic is processed in DSR mode, and UDP traffic is processed in SNAT mode.

+When creating a `Service` with the type `NodePort` and `LoadBalancer`, you should also consider the `externalTrafficPolicy` parameter, which is directly related to the Cilium operating mode:
+* `externalTrafficPolicy: Cluster` (default value) - all incoming traffic to `NodePort` or `LoadBalancer` will be accepted by any node in the cluster, regardless of which pod the target application is on.
+If the target pod is not on the same node, the traffic will be redirected to the desired node.
+The further behavior depends on the module settings:
+  * If the module is used in `SNAT` mode, the original client IP will not be saved, as it will be changed to the node IP.
+  * When using the module in `DSR` or `Hybrid` mode, the original IP is preserved, but the node processing the request must have an interface on which the sender's IP address will be available to form a response (i.e. if traffic comes from an interface with a "white" IP, then the end node processing the request must also have an interface with a "white" IP)
+* `externalTrafficPolicy: Local` - incoming traffic will be accepted only by those nodes on which the target pod is running.
+If the target pod is not running on a specific node, all traffic to this node will be discarded.

 ## A note about CiliumClusterwideNetworkPolicies

 1. Make sure that you deploy initial set of CiliumClusterwideNetworkPolicies with `policyAuditMode` configuration options set to `true`.